Ferris-Liu/RS-GroupProject/README.md

 | UI Evaluation Control Group | same algorithm + no explanation | http://127.0.0.1:5000/?algorithm=enhanced&explain=false |
 | UI Evaluation Experiment Group | same algorithm + explanation UI | http://127.0.0.1:5000/?algorithm=enhanced&explain=true |

-In the report, it is recommended to clarify that Qwen is used only for natural-language preference parsing and recommendation explanation.
+It is recommended to clarify that Qwen is used only for natural-language preference parsing and recommendation explanation.
 It is an interface and explainability enhancement, not part of the core ranking algorithm.

 ### Project Structure